Trandolapril/verapamil (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, heart disease, congestive heart failure, diabetes, heart rhythm problems (such as PR interval prolongation), or a mineral imbalance (such as high or low potassium or sodium in your blood).
-Tell your doctor if you have a collagen vascular disease (such as lupus or scleroderma) or muscle problems (such as Duchenne muscular dystrophy).
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, diabetes, heart failure, heart disease, heart rhythm problems (such as PR interval prolongation), or an autoimmune disorder.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.